hilton/hilton.github.com/blog/_posts/2021-03-30-pseudocode.md

 Traditional programmers sometimes use [pseudocode](https://en.wikipedia.org/wiki/Pseudocode) to collaborate.
-Pseudocode looks like code but works like a sketch that illustrates a rough idea without worrying about details, or using precise or standard syntax.
+Pseudocode looks like code but illustrates a rough idea without worrying about details, or using precise or standard syntax, like a sketch.
 Crucially, pseudocode communicates something to other people, but remains meaningless to computers.

 ‘Normal’ code differs in that computers _can_ interpret it, as well as people.